michaelakorede/darey.class-pbl/Project2.md

 ![Nginx server respond](https://user-images.githubusercontent.com/83889926/156262684-0a52584d-b5ea-41e4-9cbc-73fa0f4fb98f.PNG)

 ### STEP TWO: INSTALLING MYSQL

-Now that we have a web server up and running, we need to install a Database Management System (DBMS) to be able to store and manage data for our site in a relational database.
+We need to install a Database Management System (DBMS) to be able to store and manage data for our site in a relational database.

 > sudo apt-get install mysql-server